shinaBR2/shinabr2-world/apps/docs/docs/how-to-guide/admin/add-a-new-page.md

 Steps:

 - Copy all content from `apps/admin/src/components/_mockForDev/MockCRUDPage.jsx` into the newly created page component, and fix all imports if needed.
-Now I can access the page that show a full-page loading
+Now I can access the page that shows a full-page loading
 - Build hooks for CRUD operations
 - Build the `ListComponent`
 - Build the `FormComponent` component